LUMC/fastq-filter/README.rst

 - Filters can be chained together to minimize IO.
 - The python filter function is used.
 Which is a a shorthand for python code that would otherwise need to be interpreted.
-- The mean and median quality algorithms are implemented in Cython.
+- The mean and median quality algorithms are implemented in C with bindings to Python.
 - The mean quality algorithm uses a lookup table since there are only 93 possible phred scores encoded in FASTQ.
 That saves a lot of power calculations to calculate the probabilities.